And a beginning.

 I realised that I needed to take a bit of a harder look.
 To do some ‘work’ of a different kind.

 It is important to be honest with others but out first commitment must be to achieve honesty with ourself.
-Our self.

 In writing, I have spotted some patterns, noticed some common themes and realised that I need to make some changes.